 Myopia, or nearsightedness, is on the rise.
 While it’s never been rare, American rates have soared over the past decade and show few signs of stopping.
-The trend is most pronounced in younger people, with some studies pegging the percentage of myopic children at over 28 percent.
+The trend is most pronounced in younger people.
+It tends to be more prevalent in children ages 5-19.

 Myopia is relatively easy to handle with corrective lenses – or surgery – but it still poses a potentially serious risk to affected kids.
-The fuzzy distant vision that characterizes nearsightedness can make reading a blackboard or projector a daunting, headache inducing experience in school, and can impact a student’s education.
+The fuzzy distant vision that characterizes nearsightedness can make reading the board a daunting, headache-inducing experience in school, and can impact a student’s education.
 Besides that, myopia can also be a contributing factor to later-life, more serious diseases such as glaucoma.

-The causes of myopia are a still somewhat obscure, though most researchers point to a combination of factors, including genetics and reading habits.
+The causes of myopia are still somewhat obscure, though most researchers point to a combination of factors.
+Some of these include genetics and reading habits.
 Some have also posited that spending too much time indoors might play a role.
 Studies over the last 10 years have shown that enforced outdoor recess periods can reduce the incidence of myopia.

-The secret may lie in light, as higher access to daytime outdoors periods proved to be more beneficial to students’ eyes.
-While the reasons aren’t perfectly understood, it does at least seem clear that curtailing time spent watching movies in the house might considerably boost a child’s chances at avoiding myopia.
+The secret may lie in light.
+Higher access to daytime outdoor periods proved to be more beneficial to students’ eyes.
+While the reasons aren’t perfectly understood, it does at least seem clear that curtailing time spent watching movies in the house might considerably boost a child’s chances of avoiding myopia.

 Think back to the last time you saw a group of teenagers in public.
 There’s an excellent chance that you’re currently remembering a silent row of heads, all bent over smartphones.
-It’s a common enough image to have become a running millenial joke, but there’s a serious problem behind the screen time.
-Too much time spent shut in with a digital device can damage our eyes mechanically and, it turns out, can even affect the way we process images that we perceive.
+It’s a common enough image to have become a running millennial joke, but there’s a serious problem behind the screen time.
+Too much time spent shut in with a digital device can damage our eyes mechanically.
+As it turns out, it can even affect the way we process images that we perceive.

 Tips and Tricks

-Take special care to discourage smartphone use before bed.
-The blue light that the screens emit can wreak havoc on normal sleep cycles, leaving kids groggy and short on rest.
+Take special care to discourage smartphone use before bed for your children.
+The blue light that the screens emit can wreak havoc on normal sleep cycles.
+This will leave your kids groggy and short on rest.

 Beyond that, do everything you can to encourage an active, adventurous life at home.
 School, once a sure place for a child to interact and explore, isn’t quite what it used to be.
-Recess has been slashed in many schools, and even eliminated in a few, removing some of the outdoor time a student would usually have.
+Recess has been slashed in many schools, removing some of the outdoor time a student would usually have.
 Classrooms are also increasingly turning to smartphones and tablets as learning aids.
 While effective, this practice also means that kids get even more screen time at school.
 As a result, more of an onus is now on parents to promote healthy practices.

-Start with yourself – adopt eye-healthy practices, like taking daily vitamins, and put the computer down when your child comes home from school.
+Start with yourself – adopt eye-healthy practices, like taking daily vitamins and putting the computer down when your child comes home from school.
 Look for hobbies that you can do with your kids that get them away from screens.
 While settling in to watch a football game is fun, actually playing a short round of pass will pay greater dividends in keeping your child’s vision healthy.